Theme 3: Atmospheric deposition and ocean biogeochemistry

 Reducing Uncertainty in Soluble aerosol Trace Element Deposition (RUSTED)

-Addressing underlying key questions related to how far atmospheric deposition of soluble iron and other trace element (TE) aerosol – from different sources with different properties – modules marine biological activity and CO2 sequestration requires the interdisciplinary focus and international expertise and this is the purpose of this SCOR Working Group.
-Furthermore, to predict how ocean ecosystems will respond to future changes in soluble TE fluxes, it is vital that models represent and reproduce current TE distributions.
-RUSTED has three key deliverables: (1) production of a glossary of terms addressing inconsistencies in the use of terminology used by the ocean biogeochemistry and atmospheric chemistry communities; (2) a set of Standard Operating Procedures for the most frequently-used aerosol leaching schemes used for the estimation of TE solubility; (3) The creation of a new, comprehensive database of atmospheric TE measurements following FAIR (Findable, Accessible, Interoperable, and Reusable) data principles aimed to facilitate easier evaluation and calibration of global models than is currently possible.
+Addressing underlying key questions related to how far atmospheric deposition of soluble iron and other trace element (TE) contained in aerosol – from different sources with different properties – modules marine biological activity and carbon dioxide (CO2) sequestration requires the interdisciplinary focus and international expertise.
+And this is the purpose of this SCOR Working Group 167, “RUSTED”.
+Furthermore, to predict how ocean ecosystems will respond to future changes in soluble TE fluxes, models must represent and reproduce current TE distributions.
+RUSTED has three key deliverables: (1) production of a glossary of terms addressing inconsistencies in the use of terminology used by the ocean and atmospheric biogeochemistry communities; (2) a set of Reference Procedures for the most frequently used aerosol leaching schemes used for the estimation of TE solubility; (3) The creation of a web-hosted comprehensive data research tool for existing atmospheric TE measurements to facilitate easier evaluation and calibration of global models than is currently possible.
 SCOR Working Group 167: https://scor-int.org/group/reducing-uncertainty-in-soluble-aerosol-trace-element-deposition-rusted/

 Relation to other global international programmes

-Other workshops are also planned, including one to discuss nutrient deposition from the atmosphere to the oceans in the Indian Ocean “Potential role of atmospheric deposition in driving ocean productivity in the Southwest Indian Ocean, GESAMP WG38 with SOLAS SSC members, South Africa, 4-7 October 2022”.
+SOLAS Theme 3 members are also involved in workshops organised by the joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP) working group 38 with the example of the other workshops are also planned, including one to discuss nutrient deposition from the atmosphere to the oceans in the Indian Ocean “Potential role of atmospheric deposition in driving ocean productivity in the Southwest Indian Ocean, GESAMP WG38 with SOLAS SSC members, South Africa, 4-7 October 2022 workshop in South Africa and the upcoming 2025 workshop in Crete”.

 SDGs, UN Ocean Decade

-One of the main scientific research topics under the theme 3 is "understand atmospheric nutrient (Fe, N, P) deposition and its influence to ocean biological production".
-In order to predict changes in nutrients suppy from the atmosphere to the ocean surface in the future, understanding the material exchange process between the atmosphere and the ocean, which include atmospheric chemistry, quantitative estimation of the nutrient flux, and the amount of biological production produced by the nutrient deposition, is necessary.
+One of the main scientific research topics under the theme 3 is "understand atmospheric nutrient (Fe, N, P) deposition and its influence on ocean biological production".
+In order to predict changes in nutrients supply from the atmosphere to the ocean surface in the future, understanding the material exchange process between the atmosphere and the ocean, which include atmospheric chemistry, quantitative estimation of the nutrient flux, and the amount of biological production produced by the nutrient deposition, is necessary.
 In order to achieve this, accurate numerical model research validated by observation data is required.
 SOLAS theme 3 studies will directly lead to an understanding of the role of the atmospheric nutrient deposition in the current and future oceanic biological production process and be related to human life.
-At UN Decade, SOLAS scientists will play a role as a producer of scientific knowledge required by fisheries, stake holders, etc. and contribute to UN SDG 14 "Life below Water".
+Within the UN Decade, SOLAS scientists will play a role by producing the scientific knowledge necessary to fisheries, stakeholders, etc. and contribute to UN SDG 14 "Life below Water".

 Sponsors